The reference paper for SAFIR is:

-The software SAFIR is used by design offices for real construction projects.
-Some recent design projects have been the subject of scientific publications in which the use of SAFIR is described.
-Selected examples include:
+The software SAFIR is used by researchers as well as by design offices for real construction projects.
+Some recent projects in which SAFIR was used are shown below.

 SAFIR was used for the fire design of the outside weathering steel frame.
 Performance based fire engineering was essential to enable this architectural design.

-“Four Pancras Square (London) is a successful example of where early fire engineering engagement has helped deliver an iconic design.
-The building features an external, fully load-bearing, weathering steel frame, with a storey-deep Vierendeel transfer truss.
-To allow the weathering steel to develop its protective patina and achieve the desired aesthetic, it must be left untreated and exposed; this is in conflict with traditional fire resistance solutions.”
+“(..) a successful example of where early fire engineering engagement has helped deliver an iconic design. (..)
+To allow the weathering steel to develop its protective patina and achieve the desired aesthetic, it must be left untreated and exposed; this is in conflict with traditional fire resistance solutions.“